w-a-v-e-l-e-n-g-t-h/Presentations/MAR19-DC919-SecurityOnion/DC919-SecurityOnion-LabSetup.md

   7. A confirmation screen will appear labelled "Write the changes to disks?".
 Click "Continue".
   8. On the "Where are you?" screen, select "New York" for the Eastern time zone.
 Click "Continue".
   9. On the "Keyboard layout" screen, select your preferred keyboard layout and language.
 Click "Continue".
   10. Fill out the "Who are you?" screen with your information and password.
 Note - you can not use the username 'root'.
+Make note of this username and password as you will need it again.
 Click "Continue" when you have filled out all the required fields.
   11. The "Install" window will appear will Security Onion installs.
 Wait for this process to complete.
   12. When the "Installation Complete" prompt appears, click "Restart Now".
 The VM will shutdown.
 When prompted, press "Enter".
   13. The system will reboot.
 Allow the bootloader counter to complete and boot automatically.